alphagov/govuk-design-system/src/patterns/addresses/index.md

 ### Identify and match addresses with UPRN identifiers

-Use an address lookup that can [identify addresses with Unique Property Reference Numbers (UPRNs)](https://www.gov.uk/government/publications/open-standards-for-government/identifying-property-and-street-information).
+Use an address lookup that can identify addresses with Unique Property Reference Numbers (UPRNs).
 UPRNs are 12-digit unique identifiers for every addressable location across the UK.

-Open standards for government mandates that [all public sector systems and projects which include address data should include UPRNs](https://technology.blog.gov.uk/2020/04/02/identifying-properties-and-streets-in-government-data/).
-This is to help government share consistent data, reduce errors and avoid the need for manual address matching in future.
+Open standards for government mandates that [services that store property information must use UPRN identifiers](https://www.gov.uk/government/publications/open-standards-for-government/identifying-property-and-street-information).

+Using UPRN identifiers helps users enter an address accurately and ensures it stays consistent.
+This helps your service by making address data easier to handle, reducing errors and removing the need for manual address matching in the future.

+See a post on [The power of UPRNs in linking data on the Geospatial Insights blog](https://gdsgeospatial.blog.gov.uk/2026/01/23/unlocking-better-outcomes-the-power-of-uprns-in-linking-data/).

-Your address lookup should only use data from one API so it is consistent and accurate.
+Your address lookup should only use data from a single API.
 One option for this is the [Ordnance Survey Places API](https://www.ordnancesurvey.co.uk/products/os-places-api).
+Public sector organisations can get access to OS Places API as part of the [Public Sector Geospatial Agreement (PSGA)](https://www.ordnancesurvey.co.uk/customers/public-sector/public-sector-geospatial-agreement).

 ### Allow different postcode formats